aminetchitooss/node_twitter_api/README.md

-# On this branch is a simple twitter bot
+# On this branch

+> A fun and simple twitter bot

+### Quick start:

-### As a quick start, every N (defaultValue = 60) seconds the bot is sending a tweet
+> Every N seconds the bot is sending a tweet

-> with the function enableBot(pTweetMsg, pLimitTweets, pLoopTime)
+> Using the function enableBot above

     > You can set the tweet message,